Freeze-dried products are

 sources and manufacturing processes, which may include heat-derived

 dehydration methods.
-Forever Fresh’s powders are single batch raw
+Our Single Ingredients, Snacks and Pantry Items are single batch raw

 foods, using freeze drying methods only with no additive blending or

 All our Outdoor and Adventure Meals are all pre-cooked to save you valuable time and energy.
 These do not require cooking (only heating to your desired temperature) and could as a matter of fact be eaten cold.